Quick Guide to Common Law Marriage in IA

 3. There is a public declaration or holding that the parties are husband and wife

-• the out of state jurisdiction had established common law marriage requirements, such as laws for a common law marriage in IA
+• The of state jurisdiction had established common law marriage requirements, such as laws for a common-law marriage in IA

 Even after a court has heard testimony and evidence, they may still not recognize the common law marriage in Iowa within the out-of-state jurisdiction.
 Before declaring a common law marriage in IA, know the risks and benefits before you go ahead with the union.